Power Potential project

 This work forms part of the deliverables of the Flexibility workstream, which is looking at how we improve and simplify balancing services.
 In 2017 we published a System Needs and Product Strategy document which sets out how we intend to review and simplify balancing services.

 The document sets out how we intend to reassess the commercial valuation of reactive power and consider locational sensitivities.
 This will look at clearer signals of need, appropriate routes to market for potential providers and how we can access reactive power from generation when at low, or no active power output.

 We would like to create a market that values reactive power in a transparent manner and aim to do this by the end of 2018/19.
 This design will begin following consultation and will also be informed by the results of the Power Potential project.

 It's award season!

-We are delighted to announce that the Power Potential project has been shortlisted for two industry awards.
+The Power Potential project has been shortlisted for two industry awards this year.

-We have been shortlisted for the Best Use of New and Emerging Technology Award in the innovation category at the Real IT Awards.
+We were shortlisted for the Best Use of New and Emerging Technology Award in the innovation category at the Real IT Awards.
 This award recognises delivery of clear pioneering and transformative technology, showcasing what IT has done to advance the potential of applications and/or technology so that they can be used to drive better efficiency and productivity as well as the outcomes and performance of an organisation.
-We will find out the results on the 18th May.

-We have also been shortlisted for the Smart Energy Awards at the 13th British Renewable Energy Awards.
+We were also shortlisted for the Smart Energy Awards at the 13th British Renewable Energy Awards.
 The awards recognise and celebrate the achievements of companies and individuals who have done something amazing in renewables and clean technology over the past year.
-We will find out the result on the 14th June.

 Do you need more information on Power Potential project?